-The gears in San Marino are around default to strike a good balance between overall top speed and acceleration.
-This is the case for all gears, which we've set to 3.
+The gears in the the UK are around default to strike a good balance between overall top speed and acceleration.

-The only exception is the final ratio, up at 5.
+The only exception to this is the final ratio, which is up at 5 to prevent topping the revs down the Hnagary and Wellington straights.
 The slipper clutch should be around 4 to allow for better stability.

-You'll need to lean on the electronic aids for Misano, starting with 3 for the traction control.
-Engine Braking also should be at 4 in order to help aid shaving speed through corners like the first and final corners.
+Engine Braking also should be at 4 in order to help aid shaving speed through corners like Copse, Maggot-Becketts-Chapel and Stowe.

 Anti-wheelie also has to be at around 3 to prevent the front wheel from flying off the ground.
-This isn't hard to do though, because Misano is a fairly flat track.
+This isn't hard to do though, as this former RAF airbase is suitably flat for racing.

 Power mapping is best at 3 for a flying lap, but you'll need to turn this around during some points in the race.
 This is to save fuel and the engine.
 All of these can be adjusted out on track using the HUD in the bottom-right of the screen.